 Saint Mark’s Episcopal Cathedral presents A Commemorative Event for Seattle Civil Rights Leader Edwin T. Pratt, to be held on Saturday, February 2 at 2:00pm.
+This event will be live streamed and archived as well.

 Seattle civil rights leader Edwin Pratt was assassinated at the door of his Shoreline home almost 50 years ago.
 Throughout the 1960’s he was the Executive Director of the Urban League of Metropolitan Seattle, establishing new programs and initiatives to confront housing discrimination, school segregation, employment bias and police brutality.
 An Episcopalian, he was a personal friend of Saint Mark’s Dean John Leffler.
 Following Pratt’s murder, the Mayor declared a day of mourning.
 His memorial service drew over 2,000 people, the largest funeral ever held at Saint Mark’s.
 His remains are inurned in Saint Mark’s Columbarium in the Chapel of the Resurrection.